inkless/mobile-boilerplate/doc/faq.md

 path of the file has been adjusted for convenience.
 Feel free to use directly without hacking.

-This is for you own choice.
-If you want to use this mechanism, just try it.
-One thing I have to mention is that, this mechanism doesn't work in UC Browser which does't support font-family at all.
-So think twice before you want to use the font-awesome css.
-Note, I have help you adjust the path of the file, feel free to use it directly without hacking.

 ### Why use Zepto as the default library?

 Zepto is a minimalist JavaScript library for modern browsers with a largely